oakla/Medicine-Notes/Metabolism - Energy Generation I & II.md

 Why is lactate produced in anaerobic conditions?
 - it is a biproduct of pyruvate being used to regenerate NAD+ (oxidise NADH back to NAD+)

+How do we clear lactate?
+- in the Cori Cycle